wyattscarpenter/carpogram/README.md

 ## random notes

 I am still working on carpogram.
 You can't even slightly use it in theory right now, but you might find some of the ideas described in this document interesting (although most people don't find this topic very interesting in general, and it will be no more interesting than that).
-As such, there isn't even a version number for carpogram yet. (when there is a version number, it will probably just go 1, 2, 3, etc, and be backwards compatible forever)
+As such, there isn't even a version number for carpogram yet, and I make random incompatible changes to it all the time.
+(When there is a version number, it will probably just go 1, 2, 3, etc, and be backwards compatible forever.)

+If you are interested in implementing carpogram, let me know.
+Your experiences implementing a prototype could provide invaluable feedback.

 probably you should be able to have arbitrary text attribute combinations, and you should just have a mathematical model of what it does to the characters which can simply be repeatedly applied.
 Not as hard as you might think.